UniPD-DII-ETCOMP/FFT-NLIE/README.md

 Results
 --------------------
-Th inductance value is shown in the Command Window.
+The inductance value is shown in the Command Window.

 Credits
 --------------------
-If you use FFT_NLIE, please consider citing:
+If you use FFT-NLIE, please consider citing:

  [1] [R. Torchio, "A Volume PEEC Formulation Based on the Cell Method for Electromagnetic Problems From Low to High Frequency," in IEEE Transactions on Antennas and Propagation, vol. 67, no. 12, pp. 7452-7465, Dec.
 2019, doi: 10.1109/TAP.2019.2927789](https://ieeexplore.ieee.org/document/8764572)